Harrison1/meanjs-multiuploader/README.md

 [![MEAN.JS Logo](http://meanjs.org/img/logo-small.png)](http://meanjs.org/)

-MEAN.JS is a full-stack JavaScript open-source solution, which provides a solid starting point for [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/) based applications.
-The idea is to solve the common issues with connecting those frameworks, build a robust framework to support daily development needs, and help developers use better practices while working with popular JavaScript components.
+MEAN.JS is a full-stack JavaScript open-source programming solutions, which include [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/) tools for build applications.
+This is easy to use by command line.
+First you will have to be strong in command line programs.
+It based upon Javascript code levels.
+It help to come on new platform to develop applications.
+Easy to use and any where it can use or compile with npm / node modules.
+There is a Mongodb that is database Management System (DBMS) Second is Express which is indicate framwork (MVC).
+It help to connect with database scripting Means that server side scripting.
+Third one is angular js that is use for frontend application which shows the GUI to user only.
+Fourth is Node js. this is main part of MEANJS project.
+Because it create environment for application on the server and locally.

 ## Before You Begin
 Before you begin we recommend you read about the basic building blocks that assemble a MEAN.JS application: